SayaliMengade/crime_analysis_-_predictions/README.md

 - `models/`: Machine learning models and scripts for training and prediction.
 - `data/`: The dataset used for analysis and prediction.

-## Acknowledgments

-Special thanks to Usha Mittal Institute of Technology for their support and resources.

-Feel free to explore the code, raise issues, and contribute to the project!